 The resale value of iPhone plays an important role in decision making.
 While selling a new iPhone to customers, many retailers always insist that, unlike Android phones, Apple iPhone offers a far better resale value even after a few years of buying.
 Many industry reports have kept claiming that iPhone resale value drops at a much slower rate than any premium Android smartphone.
 The claim, however, seems to be far from reality.

 We decided to dig deep into the claim.
-And, no better than Apple itself would be able to give us enough hint about the drop in resales value of iPhone with each passing year.
+And, no better than Apple, Inc. (NASDAQ: AAPL) itself would be able to give us enough hints about the drop in resale value of iPhone with each passing year.
 So, we did what we did the best, and the results were surprising.

 “This is the best iPhone Apple has made!”

-Apple iPhone is indeed one of the best performing smartphones in the world.
-Unlike Android, the issue of fragmentation, data tracking, and users’ privacy is handled impressively by Apple in iPhone.
-On the other hand, the unparalleled brand value makes it the device majority of people aspire to own.
+Apple iPhone is indeed one of the best-performing smartphones in the world.
+Unlike Android, the issue of fragmentation, data tracking, and users’ privacy is handled impressively by Apple in iPhones.
+On the other hand, the unparalleled brand value of Apple devices makes it the device majority of people aspire to own.